Sayrix/Ticket-Bot-Docusaurus/docs/ticket.pm/legal.md

 #### When you publish a transcript you affirm that you are aware of this page and your local laws and the countries hosting ticket.pm

 **If you want to delete your data you can contact us by mail: [ticketbot+data@ik.me](mailto:ticketbot+data@ik.me)**

+## ❔ Is it possible for someone to access my tickets?

+There are more than 1150 different emojis and 6 random emojis which makes more than 2.36×10¹⁸ different combinations.
+With a ratelimit of 10 requests every 10 seconds.